rackerlabs/technical-blog/_posts/2020-04-17-using-azure-private-endpoints-with-web-apps.md

 For a real-world test, I provisioned a Sitecore&reg; 9.3 XM scaled development environment within Azure PaaS.
-I deployed SolrCloud&reg; into a virtual network (VNet) with the correct subnets for regional VNet integration.
+I deployed SolrCloud&reg; into a virtual network (VNet) with the correct subnets for regional VNet integration and a VPN gateway to my onpremise location.
 VNet integration allows App Service web apps to make outbound calls into a virtual network, but not inbound.
 While Azure has a neat Azure private Domain Name System (DNS) offering, it does not work with VNet integration.
 You need a DNS server for name resolution into the VNet.
 Not to jump ahead, but creating a private endpoint gives you the option to use an Azure Private DNS Zone.
 I skipped it because I am